What is Cooperative Education

 No, employers do not have to pay a fee in order to be involved in the co-op program.

-What is the duration of the intern period?
+What is the duration of the co-op period?

-Students work for a six-month period.
+Students work for a four to eight-month period.
 It is possible for organizations to obtain year-round coverage by alternating students at the work site.
 Therefore, the co-op program can be used for both short or long-term hiring needs.
-Students work during January through June or July through December.

 What if there are areas of concern after hiring a student?